dchung117/norm-ai-takehome-fullstack/README.md

 ### 1. Law document vector store initialization

-todo: explain assumptions about format of the law document
-todo: explain why a PDF parser was used vs an LLM to parse out individual laws from document
-todo: explain why each document contained a particular law -> citations ideally should reference individual laws, not necessarily a collection of laws.
-todo: explain metadata construction (law topic, section number, parent laws) -> explain why parent laws were used in retrieval but not generation step. explain how parent laws were appended to metadata (treat each law section as a tree; dfs algorithm to append each individual law w/ its parent law hierarchy)
+#### 1a.
+Parsing strategy

+As mentioned in section 1, the document parser expects the relevant documents to be contained in a single, text-only PDF file.
+It also assumes that the law document follows a standardized structure with law topics encased in enumerated sections (e.g. **1.
+Peace**) and the corresponding laws listed under each section (e.g. **2.1 king Maegor raised a set of laws that which forbade holy men from carrying arms**).

+Under these assumptions, a PDF parsing module was used instead of an LLM to extract and divide the laws into documents.
+Parsing modules are best-suited for standard, text-based document structure whereas LLMs are better suited to parse unstructured documents w/ mixed modalities (e.g. text, images) at the expense of API usage costs and uncertainties on data privacy and latency.

+#### 1b.
+Document construction

+Each document in the vector store encases a particular law (e.g. **3.1 The Widow's law reaffirms the right of the eldest son (or eldest daughter, if there are no sons) to inherit**).
+Since the answers returned by the Q&A service must contain individual citations from the set of laws, each document should ideally capture the smallest granularity of possible references, which would be individual laws.

+The metadata of each document (i.e. law) contains the following information:
+    1. Law topic (str) - the general topic of the law's section (e.g. **3.
+Widows**)
+    2. Section number (str) - the law's enumerated section number - this value is provided back to the client so that they can reference the original document (e.g. **3.1.2**)
+    3. Parent laws (list[str]) - an ordered list (hierarchy) of parent laws that the law is derived from

+Each law's section can be conceptualized as a tree.
+See the example below for setion **3.
+Widows**:

+- 3. Widows
+  - 3.1 The Widow's law reaffirms the right of the eldest son (or eldest daughter, if there are no sons to inherit)
+    - 3.1.1 However, the law requires the heirs to maintain their father's surviving widow...
+    - 3.1.2 The widows could no longer be driven from their late husband's castle...
+    - 3.1.3 The law similarily prevented men from disinheriting the children from an earlier marriage...

+In other words, each nested law inherits its context from its parent laws (e.g. for law 3.1.2, its parent laws is **3.1 The Widow's law reaffirms the right of the eldest son (or eldest daughter, if there are no sons) to inherit**).
+Therefore, each law's hierarchy of parent laws (if applicable) was appended to the metadata in order to provide additional context during document retrieval.

+In contrast to retrieval step, each law's parent law hierarchy is removed from the LLM context.
+This operation ensures that duplicate laws aren't passed to the LLM (i.e. reduce input context tokens).
+It also allows the LLM to focus its attention uniformly across each unique law vs having overexposure to parent laws with very deep child law hierarchies.

 ### 2. Document retrieval implementation

-todo: explain why a larger value for similarity_top_k was selected -> some questions need to reference laws from different sections (e.g. what happens if I steal? -> mentioned in thievery and watch), too small values of k would exclude the information in watch, which is still relevant. this would create retrievals that would have likely collect all relevant laws but would also contain a lot of noise; similarity score cutoff was used to filter out the "noisier" documents after retrieval.
-This hyperparameter can be tuned.'
+#### 2a.
+Selecting top k hyperparameter

+The number of documents retrieved per query (`SIMLIARITY_TOP_K`) was chosen to be relatively large compared to the number of documents in the corpus (i.e. `SIMLIARITY_TOP_K=10`, 31 documents in vector index).
+The reasoning was to account for certain questions that needed to reference laws from different sections.
+For example, an appropriate answer for "What happens if I steal?" should reference 4 laws from sections **2.
+Thievery** and **10.
+Watch** (i.e. thieves might be forced to join the Night's Watch).
+If the value of `SIMLIARITY_TOP_K` is smaller than 4, then the question couldn't be answered in its full entirety.
+Therefore, large values of `k` would increase the likelihood of capturing all relevant laws (i.e. high recall) at the expense of some "noise" (i.e. irrelevant laws).

+#### 2b.
+Using vector similarity as a filter

+In order to reduce the amount of noise in the larger sample of retrieved documents, a similarity cutoff hyperparameter (`SIMLIARITY_CUTOFF=0.75`) was used to filter out retrieved laws that are below a certain similarity threshold before the retrieval context is passed to the LLM for generation.
+Higher thresholds (i.e. closer to `1.0`) will significantly reduce the retrieved context but preserve the most similar laws.
+Lower thresholds (i.e. closer to `0.0`) will keep most of the documents and rely on the LLM to filter out the least relevant documents.
+This hyperparameter can be tuned, depending on the retrieval performance.

 ### 3. Citation response post-processing

-todo: explain why not all retrieved citations were included in response -> the answer to the client's question doesn't cite every source retrieved by the index. in order to avoid confusion by the client/user, we select the laws that were directly cited in the response and pass those back to the client.
+After an answer w/ citations is generated for the client's question, an additional citation filtering step is applied to only include the laws that were cited in the LLM response.
+The LLM doesn't rely on every retrieved citation in the context when answering the client's question.
+Therefore, only the laws that were directly cited in the answer were returned in the response to avoid confusion on the client's side.